easystats/performance/README.md

-Overdispersion can be fixed by either modelling the dispersion parameter (not possible with all packages), or by choosing a different distributional family (like Quasi-Poisson, or negative binomial…).
+Overdispersion can be fixed by either modelling the dispersion parameter (not possible with all packages), or by choosing a different distributional family (like Quasi-Poisson, or negative binomial, see *Gelman and Hill 2007*).

 ### Check for zero-inflation